 What are the Benefits of Getting a New AC System?

-Increased Efficiency:
+Increased Efficiency

 When it comes to any kind of HVAC equipment, efficiency is supreme.
-If you've been thinking about replacement, then it's probably because your home or business isn't being cooled as effectively as it once was.
-Whether you have a split air conditioning system or commercial central air conditioner, efficiency matters.
+If you've been thinking about replacement, it's probably because your home or business isn't being cooled as effectively as it once was.
+Whether you have a split air conditioning system or a commercial central air conditioner, efficiency matters.
 The base performance of a newer unit will exceed the peak capabilities that your older unit is struggling to reach.

-Reduced Carbon Footprint:
+Reduced Carbon Footprint

 As the R-22 ban shows, the environmental impact of cooling technology is a key consideration for many people.
-If you're concerned about energy conservation, then you should definitely consider updating your older cooling equipment.
+If you're concerned about energy conservation, then you should consider updating your older cooling equipment.

 Seasonal Energy Efficiency Rating (SEER) is the standard for measuring AC efficiency.
-Many older units have SEER scores as low as 6, which is far below the modern minimum of 13.
+Many older units have SEER scores as low as 6, far below the modern minimum of 13.
 Many new AC systems even exceed that current minimum SEER score, bringing even greater efficiency—and even greater reductions for your energy use.

-Custom Control:
+Custom Control

 Did you know it's possible to install zoned systems that create specific temperature pockets in different areas of your house?
 Does someone in your home prefer warmer or cooler temperatures than you do?
 Rather than fighting over the central thermostat, consider installing something more convenient for custom temperature control.